 Known Fraudulent – 10% of investigated claims (0.8% of all)

 Investigated – close to 100% of suspicious claims (5% of all)

 Known Fraudulent – 50% of investigated claims (2.5% of all)

-Let’s take a look at the example of how car insurance can benefit from AI-fraud detection software.
+Let’s take a look at the example of how car insurance company can benefit from artificial intelligence fraud detection software.

 The rate of fraud claims in car insurance is about 12%.
 Converting the percentage to our example, we have that the traditional ways of claim fraud detection would reveal 5% of the total number of claims, and the AI-based anti-fraud system would reveal 11%, which is fairly the precise number of the total fraud cases.
 Let’s suppose the insurer gets 100 of claims.
 For relatively minor injuries with no ongoing complications, the average settlement is estimated at around $20,000.
 We see, that the company is supposed to pay $2M for all the claims: both legitimate and fraudulent.

 Without any fraud-detective techniques, the company would lose $240,000 paying it all to fraudsters; with application of traditional (with the help of investigators and/or basic fraud-detective software), the cheaters would get almost twice less – namely, $140,000.
 And the insurer, which is taking advantage of AI in their fraud fight would spend only $20,000 to scammers under these conditions meanwhile not paying $220,000 to the rest of the already detected scammers!

 Insurance fraud imposes serious financial and personal costs on consumers, businesses and government, thus being sufficiently detrimental to the economy and society as a whole.
 Much has already been done to address the problem, but still much could be done.